FURS; RUSSIA, HISTORY, FARMS

 Fur Farms

 Fur farms raise mink and fox, and to a lesser extent sable ermine and lynx.
-Fur farming was developed in the 1920s when it was learned how to breed fur-bearing in captivity.
+Fur farming was developed in the 1920s when it was learned how to breed fur-bearing animals in captivity.
 Minks, fox and chinchillas it was learned are much easier to raise than sables.
 Many farms were in Siberia around Irkutsk, which contained the largest fur warehouse in the world.
-It handled million of mink, fox and squirrel pelts a year and to 160,000 sable pelts, from both farms and trappers.
-In the Russian Far East minks and sables at fur farms there were fed whale blubber.
+It handled millions of mink, fox and squirrel pelts a year and up to 160,000 sable pelts, from both farms and trappers.
+In the Russian Far East minks and sables at fur farms were fed whale blubber.

 Eighty-five percent of the fur industry’s skins come from animals living captive in fur factory farms.
 These farms can hold thousands of animals, and their farming practices are remarkably uniform around the globe.
 The most commonly farmed fur-bearing animals are minks, followed by foxes.
 Chinchillas, lynxes, and even hamsters are also farmed for their fur.
 Fifty-eight percent of mink farms are in Europe, 10 percent are in North America, and the rest are dispersed throughout the world, in countries such as Argentina, China, and Russia.
 [Source: People for the Ethical Treatment (PETA)]